Jump to Content

 Concurrent Series 3

-Repeated in Series 4
+Repeated in series 4

 Remember that unsettling feeling when Model Risk Management was new?
 That same alarm is ringing as AI usage creeps deeper into our organizations, including our MRM program.
 As the saying goes, there’s nothing new under the sun!
 But don’t panic - AI is just the next logical step!
 If your MRM program is robust, join us as we walk you through how many of the pieces necessary to manage AI risk already exist within your bank.
 You will learn how to reexamine and retool key components of your MRM strategy to support AI without reinventing the wheel.